buqhek/portfolio/README.md

 I'm highly passionate about sustainable technology practices, with additional interest in various other fields, such as game development.

+I'm currently working on the Michigan Data Science Team's LLM Augmentation project.
+Our team is working on a project called "Eventure" - a tool for people who like traveling to find things to do in the cities they are visiting.
+If you want to learn more about this project, feel free to reach out!
+I will be updating my team and I's progress on it as we go 🚀

-I'm currently working on the Michigan Data Science Team's research grant analysis project.
-As a video game hobbyist, I'm currently spending my free time working with the Fabric API to develop a Minecraft mod, and further refine my skills in scripting.
+Aside from extracurriculars, I currently am spending my free time working with the Fabric API to develop a Minecraft mod, and further refine my skills in scripting.

 ---